 It probably needs either a tiny pinch of salt or a little acid.
 I add one, taste, and only then decide if it needs the other.

-If you make this greek tahini dressing, I would love to hear what little adjustment made it yours.
+If you make this Greek Tahini Dressing, I would love to hear what little adjustment made it yours.